Generalized Nash equilibrium problems with quasi-linear constraints: Numerical experiments

 \begin{example} Consider the 2-player nonconvex GNEP

 where

-There are a total of 25 $J \in \mc{P}$.
+There are 25 sets $J \in \mc{P}$.
 It took around $16.05$ seconds to find all GNEs by Algorithm~\ref{alg:pLME_all} and the computational time for each $\mc{K}_J$ is between $0.13-2.80$ seconds.
 The first GNE was detected within $4.91$ seconds, which is

-This is the unique GNE.
+This is the unique GNE and the unique KKT point.
 It is contained in $\mc{K}_J$ for